On Uncertainty Quantification in Particle Accelerators Modelling: INTRODUCTION

 To avoid confusion, we firstly point out a misnomer by mentioning that polynomial chaos~\cite{Wiener} and chaos theory~\cite{Cit:Stro} are unrelated areas.
 Originally proposed by Norbert Wiener~\cite{Wiener} in 1938 (prior to the development of chaos theory---hence the unfortunate usage of the term \emph{chaos}), polynomial chaos expansions are a popular method for propagating uncertainty through low dimensional systems with smooth dynamics.

-This work presents a sampling-based PC approach to study the effects of uncertainty in various model parameters of accelerators.\ As a model problem, we use the central region of a ``PSI Injector 2 like'' high intensity cyclotron.\ This paper's focus is mainly to introduce UQ to the field of particle accelerator science and not to solve a particular problem.\ Without loosing generality, we only consider the first 10 turns of the cyclotron.
+This work presents a sampling-based PC approach to study the effects of uncertainty in various model parameters of accelerators.\ As a model problem, we use the central region of a ``PSI Injector 2 like'' high-intensity cyclotron, where we only consider the first 10 turns of the cyclotron.
+While this paper's focus is mainly to introduce UQ to the field of particle accelerator science we add a realistic example of an ongoing design effort.